 - If you are planning to spend the rest of your life with someone, you may as well enjoy the process and get what you really want.

 You may be nervous about false representation:

 - Pictures from 10 years ago or 50 pounds ago are a common story.
 You can listen to why they look so different or just walk away.
-You do not owe anyone any time if they have represented themselves dishonesly.
+You do not owe anyone anytime if they have represented themselves dishonestly.
 (Post a current and honest picture if you want to avoid disappointment!)

-- False claims like my personal favorite was the ‘non-smoker’ that obviously smoked – why would they lie about this fact?
+- False claims like my personal favourite were the ‘non-smoker’ that obviously smoked – why would they lie about this fact?
 Did they really think I couldn’t smell the smoke at our first meeting?
-Pretty immediate turn-off for someone that is looking for a non-smoker!
+A pretty immediate turn-off for someone that is looking for a non-smoker!
 (If you are thinking about quitting, call yourself a ‘smoker’ until you are a non-smoker for at least 6 months and are certain you can remain that way!)

 - Yes, some people lie or exaggerate their charms but when you do meet in person these things are usually obvious pretty quickly.
 Honesty is always the best policy!

 - Yes, some married people may be on these sites falsely representing themselves.
 Pay attention.
 There are always clues.
 A friend had a date that kept excusing himself to talk on his phone and when she inquired if everything was alright he said his WIFE was upset and kept calling him!
 She left that date quickly!